 Causes and Risk Factors

-Retinal detachment can be caused by an injury to the eye or face, as a result of diabetic retinopathy or very high nearsightedness (in which the retina is thinner than in normal eyes).
-It can also result from changes in the vitreous of the eye due to aging, eye or other systemic diseases or following an eye surgery.
+Retinal detachment can be brought on by an injury to the eye or face, as a result of diabetic retinopathy or extremely high nearsightedness (in which the retina is thinner than in normal eyes).
+It can also arise from modifications in the vitreous of the eye due to aging, eye or other systemic diseases, or following eye surgery.

-- Age- a retinal detachment is more common in adults 50 and over
+- Age- a retinal detachment is more typical in grownups 50 and over

 - Diabetes or Sickle Cell